Mousse10/Anaconda/README.md

 ![](Resources/School%20Summary%203.PNG)

 As we can see from the image above, replacing the ninth graders’ math and reading scores negatively affects Thomas High School’s performance relative to the other schools.
+The passing percentages have dropped significantly.

 ### Math and reading scores by grade